ELECTIONS IN THE PHILIPPINES: ELECTORAL SYSTEM, IRREGULARITIES, CAMPAIGNS

-ELECTIONS IN THE PHILIPPINES:
+ELECTIONS IN THE PHILIPPINES

 Philippine elections are characterized by lots of candidates and lots of positions.
 There were 17,000 electoral positions in the 1998 election.
 More than 800,000 candidates vied for chairmanships and other posts in urban and rural villages, locally called barangays— the Philippines’ smallest political units—in 2013.
 Voters are required to write the name of their preferred candidates.
 They can write their first names, last names or their nicknames.
 This one reason why candidates promote short nicknames like "Cory" Aquino or "Erap" Estrada.

+While vote-buying, political violence and occasional malfunctions in electronic voting machines had posed challenges, large-scale fraud capable of undermining overall credibility was considered unlikely.
+The Asian Network for Free Elections reported that recent Philippine elections were generally free and fair.
+During the 2010 election around 50 million voters chose a president and 18,000 national and local officials.
 There were 215,000 voting precincts in 2004, compared to 175,000 in 1998.
 Most are run by public school teachers Elections are run by the Commissions of Elections (Comelec) and monitored by the watchdog group National Citizens Movement for Free Elections (Namfrel).

 Electoral System in the Philippines

-The Philippines has universal direct suffrage at age 18 and older to elect the president, vice president (who runs independently), and most of the seats in the bicameral legislature, consisting of the House of Representatives and the Senate; a minority of House members known as sectoral representatives are appointed by the president.
+The Philippines has universal direct suffrage to elect the president, vice president (who runs independently), and most of the seats in the bicameral legislature, consisting of the House of Representatives and the Senate; a minority of House members known as sectoral representatives are appointed by the president.
 Elections are held not just for national leadership but also for representation at the provincial and local levels.
 In the last elections in May 2004, some 74 percent of eligible voters participated, but the process was marred by violence and numerous irregularities, which the political opposition continues to protest, even calling for the president’s impeachment.
 [Source: Library of Congress *]

 Elections in the Philippines are the arena in which the country's elite families compete for political power.
 The wealthiest clans contest national and provincial offices.
 Families of lesser wealth compete for municipal offices.
 In the barangays, where most people are equally poor, election confers social prestige but no real power or money. *